Hello and welcome to the Center for Humanities and the Arts (CHA),

 CHA attempts to do for the humanities and arts what our splendid research institutes are doing for the sciences: support faculty in new research, create collaborations across departments, incubate new forms of graduate teaching and training, and reach out to the community beyond the campus.

-The center holds a yearly competition for a teaching-free semester for faculty of all ranks.
+The center holds a yearly competition for a teaching-free semester for tenure-track and tenured faculty.
 Our various distinguished visitor series bring prominent humanists and artists to campus for public lectures, workshops, and to meet with graduate students and faculty.
 In addition, we support interdisciplinary initiatives on an ad-hoc basis, and co-sponsor events in departments all across the Boulder campus.

 CHA seeks to leverage the high quality of our faculty to recruit and retain the most promising graduate students in the humanities and arts.
 Joint recruitment events, support for graduate student-led speaker series, dissertation and professionalization workshops, and the development of trans-departmental seminars create an environment of scholarly curiosity and mutual intellectual appreciation.